-12KBW is known for its impressive clinical negligence team consisting of more than 50 leading silks and juniors.
+12KBW is known for its impressive clinical negligence team ranked in the Chambers & Partners Bar Guide.
+Our team consists of more than 50 leading silks and juniors.
 Members of the group have been involved in leading cases including high profile, group/multi-party litigation.
 Our breadth and depth of experience ensures we can provide a well-suited barrister (or team of barristers) no matter the complexity or scale of the litigation.

 The team has vast experience of all aspects of clinical negligence cases.
 Members of our clinical negligence team act on behalf of both claimants (privately and publicly funded), as well as defendants, including NHS Trusts, medical defence organisations, privately insured practitioners and private hospitals.
 As well as having unrivalled experience in, and of, the courts (County Court to Supreme Court) our team is regularly instructed to appear at inquests (often high profile), to represent families, NHS Trusts, private healthcare organisations when clinical negligence / neglect / gross negligence manslaughter is suspected.
 The team has also represented numerous celebrities in cosmetic surgery cases.